marktext/marktext/README.md

 ### Development

-If you wish to build **Mark Text** yourself.
+If you wish to build **Mark Text** yourself:

 - first clone this repo.
 - Run `npm install`
 - Run `npm run build`
 - copy the build app to Applications folder, or if on Windows run the executable installer.

-When you use **Mark Text**, if you have any questions, you are welcome to write an issue, but I hope you follow the format of issue.
-Of course, if you can submit a PR directly, it will be appreciated.
+When you have any questions while using **Mark Text**, you are welcome to write an issue, but I hope you will follow the format of issue.
+Of course, if you submit a PR directly, it will be appreciated.

 ## Contribution

 Mark Text is in full development, please make sure to read the [Contributing Guide](https://github.com/marktext/marktext/blob/master/.github/CONTRIBUTING.md) before making a pull request.
 Want to add some features to Mark Text?
 Refer to [TODO LIST](https://github.com/marktext/marktext/blob/master/.github/TODOLIST.md)

 Thank you to all the people who have already contributed to Mark Text!
-If you are contributor in [contributors](https://github.com/marktext/marktext/graphs/contributors), Open a PR to add you name and photo to the contribution list bellow.
+If you are a member of [contributors](https://github.com/marktext/marktext/graphs/contributors), open a PR to add your name and photo to the contribution list bellow.

 Special thanks to @[Yasujizr](https://github.com/Yasujizr) who designed the logo of Mark Text.